Fusion-Party-Aus/Formal-Documents/Constitution.md

 **_Operations Manual_** means the document defined in rule [101] that contains Association policies and procedures and other critical operations information;

-**_operating rules_** means a set of subsidiary rules created under these Rules to govern a unit operating within the Association (such as a Branch, which must have operating rules created under subrule 92(6), or Local Campaign Team which must have operating rules created under subrule 93(6) or some other unit which may have operating rules created under subrule 101(3));
+**_operating rules_** means a set of subsidiary rules created under these Rules to govern a unit operating within the Association (such as a Branch, which must have operating rules created under sub-rule [92(6)], or Local Campaign Team which must have operating rules created under sub-rule [93(6)] or some other unit which may have operating rules created under sub-rule [101(3)]);

 **_special resolution_** means a resolution that requires not less than three-quarters of the Members voting at a general meeting, whether in person or by proxy, to vote in favour of the resolution;